qianfanzhang/FINEART/README.md

-# BINART Is Not A Ray Tracer
+# FINEART Is Not Exactly A Ray Tracer

-A simple ray tracer (so far).

 ## Build